From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: ELECTRON AND ELECTRODYNAMICS

 where $S_{n}(x_{1},x_{2}...x_{n})$ are generalized functions, which depend on the complete free field functions (the local Poincar\'{e} representations of the particles) and not its separate "positive" and "negative" frequency parts.
 That is, the S-matrix is an operator valued functional in the Fock space of free relativistic particles.
 Apparently this perturbative expansion needs the existence of a small coupling constant.
 The imposed axioms are \

 where $\phi (x)$ denotes the free particle fields and $x\precsim y$ means $ x^{0}<y^{0}$ or $(x-y)^{2}<0$.
 A general solution of these conditions is \

 where $\Lambda _{n}(x,x_{1}...x_{n})$ are quasilocal quantities (arbitrary add-ons of generalized functions\cite{GELF1}), which permit the renormalization process.
 This order by order construction of a finite S-matrix (with possibly infinite hamiltonian and lagrangian) provides a well established algorithm to distinguish renormalizable with non-renormalizable interaction lagrangians\cite{BOG1980}.
-The initial BMP form of the action contains a non-permitted multiplication of time step functions with other distributions.
-Epstein-Glaser showed\cite{SCH1} that the recursive procedure does not essentially need these non-defined multiplications.
+The mathematical origin of renormalization is a non-permitted multiplication of time step functions with other distributions which appear in the initial form of the action.
+Epstein-Glaser showed\cite{SCH1} that the recursive procedure does not essentially need these non well defined multiplications.

-The BMP formalism is based on the well defined rigged Hilbert-Fock space of the free quantum field representations of the Poincar\'{e} group.
-The advantage of the BMP procedure is that it can be used in the opposite sense.
+The formalism is based on the well defined rigged Hilbert-Fock space of the free quantum field representations of the Poincar\'{e} group.
+The advantage of the Bogoliubov procedure is that it can be used in the opposite sense.
 Knowing the (free) Poincar\'{e} representations, they are identified with "free particles" with precise mass and spin.
 Then they are described with the corresponding free fields, which are used to write down an effective interaction lagrangian, suggested by the fundamental dynamics.
 In the present case, the fundamental dynamics is the PCFT and the particles are the solitonic solutions and their corresponding potentials which satisfy the wave equations.
-The suggested interaction takes the place of the "correspondence principle" in the BMP procedure.
+The suggested interaction takes the place of the "correspondence principle" in the Bogoliubov procedure.
 In the present case of effective electrodynamics, the suggested interaction is